ctu-mrs/ctu-mrs.github.io/versioned_docs/version-1.5.0/50-features/58-obstacle-bumper/index.md

 1. A static component defined by the user,
 2. A dynamic component equal to the maximum stopping distance given the allowed system dynamics.

-The two compoents are added together in real time.
+The two components are added together in real time.
-When a distance to the obstacle is lower than the sum of both compoenents, the system takes control of the vehicle and moves it away from the obstacle untill the safety distance is no longer violated.
+When a distance to the obstacle is lower than the sum of both components, the system takes control of the vehicle and moves it away from the obstacle until the safety distance is no longer violated.

 ## Configuration